Saad-TheAnalyst/Nigerian-Stock-Market-Analysis/README.md

-# Nigerian Stock Market Analysis
+# Nigerian Stock Market Analysis Dashboard

 ## Overview
-Analysis of the Nigerian Stock Exchange (NSE) All Share Index from 2015 to 2023 using Python, Pandas and Matplotlib to uncover market trends, price movements and trading patterns.
+A comprehensive analysis of the Nigerian Stock Exchange (NSE) All Share Index from 2012 to 2023 using Python, Pandas, Matplotlib and Power BI to uncover market trends, price movements, volatility patterns and trading volume insights.

 ## Tools Used
 - Python
 - Pandas
 - Matplotlib
+- NumPy
+- Power BI
 - JupyterLab

 ## Questions Answered
-- What was the highest price ever recorded?
+- How has the NSE All Share Index performed over 12 years?
-- What was the lowest price ever recorded?
+- What are the bull and bear market periods?
-- What was the best performing day?
+- What is the market volatility?
-- What was the worst performing day?
+- Which years had the best and worst performance?
+- Which months perform best historically?
-- How did the market trend over time?
+- How has trading volume changed over the years?
-- What was the average daily trading volume?
+- What do the moving averages tell us about market trends?

 ## Key Findings

+### Overall Performance
+- The NSE All Share Index grew from an average of 23,434 in 2012 to 60,980 in 2023 — a 160% increase
+  over 12 years.
-- The highest NSE All Share Index price was 74,289.02 recorded on December 21 2023.
+- The highest price ever recorded was 74,289.02 on December 21 2023.

-- The lowest price was 20,669.38 recorded on
+- The lowest price was 20,669.38 on April 6 2020
-  April 6 2020 likely due to COVID-19 market crash.
+  during the COVID-19 market crash.

+### Moving Averages
+- Current 7-Day Moving Average is 73,061 showing
+  strong short term momentum.
+- Current 30-Day Moving Average is 71,692 confirming
+  the upward long term trend.
+- When the 7-Day MA crosses above the 30-Day MA it signals a buying opportunity.

+### Volatility Analysis
+- Daily price volatility is 0.96% showing the market is relatively stable day to day.
-- The best performing day was November 12 2020 with a 6.23% gain showing strong market recovery after the COVID-19 crash.
+- The best single day return was 8.31% while the worst was -4.91%.

-- The worst performing day was March 10 2020 with a -4.91% drop coinciding with the global
-  COVID-19 market panic.

-- The average closing price over the entire period was 39,371.90 showing consistent market growth from 2015 to 2023.
+- Average daily return is 0.05% showing a slight positive bias over time.

+### Year Over Year Growth
+- 2013 was the best year with 52.88% growth
+  driven by post-election economic optimism.
+- 2021 came second with 47.65% growth as the
+  market recovered strongly from COVID-19.
+- 2019 was the worst year with -22.85% decline
+  driven by economic uncertainty.
+- 2015 and 2016 were consecutive bear years
+  with -21.50% and -13.85% declines driven
+  by falling oil prices.

+### Bull and Bear Markets
+- Bull Markets: 2013, 2014, 2017, 2018, 2021,
+  2022, 2023 — 7 out of 12 years were positive.
+- Bear Markets: 2015, 2016, 2019, 2020 — 4 years
+  of negative performance.
+- The market has been in a strong bull run from
+  2021 to 2023 showing strong recovery.

+### Monthly Performance
+- May is historically the best month with an average daily gain of 0.26%.
+- December comes second with 0.21% average gain driven by year-end rally.
+- March is historically the worst month with
+  -0.08% average daily change.

+### Trading Volume
+- Trading volume grew massively from near zero in 2012-2014 to 497 million average daily volume in 2023.
-- The average daily trading volume was 341,997,686 with peak volumes reaching 5.44 billion on the most active trading days.
+- 2023 had the highest average daily trading volume showing increasing investor participation.
+- The surge in volume from 2016 onwards coincides with increased retail investor participation through mobile trading platforms.

+## The Story of the Nigerian Stock Market
+The NSE All Share Index tells the story of Nigeria's economic journey.
+The 2015-2016 bear market reflected the oil price crash and foreign exchange crisis.
+The 2019-2020 decline captured the pre-COVID economic slowdown and pandemic impact.
+But the remarkable bull run from 2021 to 2023 — culminating in an all-time high of 74,289 — shows the resilience of Nigerian capital markets and growing investor confidence in the economy.

 ## Dataset Source

-Kaggle - NSE All Share Historical Data
+Kaggle - NSE All Share Historical Data kaggle.com/datasets/ifeanyichukwunwobodo/nigeria-stock-exchange-all-share-index